chenjizhou/myweb/README.md

 to deploy on lab: create develop or tag and push, then click on deploy from gitlab ;) to stop, run the stop job the same way

-migration db :
+I used a orm, sorry for that, much ez for migration db :
 1. ``docker- exec -it myweb sh``
 2. ``flask db upgrade``